currentxchange/purple-explainer/README.md

 > This repo will cover cXc.world's economy, called Purple, made of the tokens [PURPLE](https://wax.bloks.io/account/purplepurple), [BLU](https://wax.bloks.io/account/blublublublu), [BLUx](https://wax.bloks.io/account/bluxbluxblux), and [SOL](https://wax.simplemarket.io/trading/ft/currentxchng/SOL) (above), staking PURPLE preview, [roadmap](Roadmap.md) and legal disclaimers.

-Purple is a **Cocreative Economy** where participants receive daily SOL to shine their light on content they love with an "Up" that pays the creator(s).
+Purple is a **Co-Creative Economy** where participants receive daily SOL to shine their light on content they love with an "Up" that pays the creator(s).

 # Solar Concept